-- 10. Tintina shall document, by month, the diesel fuel consumption of all the underground equipment.
-By the 25th day of each month, Tintina shall calculate the total diesel fuel consumption for all mobile equipment, stationary and portable equipment for both surface and underground operations for the previous month.
-The monthly information will be used to verify compliance with the rolling 12-month limitation in Section II.A.7.
-The information for each of the previous twelve months shall be submitted along with the annual emission inventory (ARM 17.8.749). - 11.
+- diesel-fired equipment for the previous month.
+The monthly information will be used to verify compliance with the rolling 12-month limitation in Section II.A.6.
+The information for each of the previous twelve months shall be submitted along with the annual emission inventory (ARM 17.8.749). - 9.
 Tintina shall document, by month, the hours of operation of each emergency diesel-fired generator (P7A, P7B, P8 and P9).
 By the 25th day of each month, Tintina shall document the total hours of operation of the diesel engine/generator for the previous month.
-The information for each of the previous twelve months shall be submitted along with the annual emission inventory (ARM 17.8.749). - 12.
+The information for each of the previous twelve months shall be submitted along with the annual emission inventory (ARM 17.8.749). - 10.
 Tintina shall provide documentation that the equipment installed at the site which relied on specific dispersion characteristics for ambient air quality modeling, is consistent with the modeled assumptions.
 These parameters are primarily exhaust flow, engine size (bhp), stack height and stack diameter.
 Alternatively, Tintina shall provide a demonstration that any significant differences in dispersion characteristics from those used in the modeling demonstration, do not result in increases in modeled concentrations and risk the determination that the project does not cause or contribute to a violation of an ambient air quality standard.
 Tintina shall provide this information within 90 days following start-up of the milling and flotation operation (ARM 17.8.749).